The World Health Organization (WHO) designated Coronavirus (COVID-19) a pandemic on March 11th, 2020.

 The problem is, someone can be carrying the virus and be contagious, but not yet be showing symptoms as the virus has an incubation period of up to two weeks.
 This makes it even more important that you avoid places with lots of people and keep to a safe distance.
 Now is not the time to be going out to restaurants, to the movies, or concerts.

 Travel to the U.S. is obviously out of the question for the foreseeable future.
-Unfortunately, the nature of the pandemic means that the situation is likely to get worse, with more widespread infection, before it gets better.
-This means that travel restrictions between and within countries are likely to increase.
+Unfortunately, the highly contagious nature of Covid19 means that the situation is unlikely to be controlled for some time yet.